Liquid Waste Management Plan

 Stop multi dwelling permits and secondary suites permits until the waste management issue is under control.
 Increase waste management to include kitchen waste into the green bin as done in Surrey and other communities.
 Increase primary waste plant and/or put in a secondary, and/or tertiary waste management plant.
 Three stage system.

-LkCountyconcerns asked almost 3 years ago
+LkCountyconcerns asked over 3 years ago

 Thank you for your comments.